 We are determining the process and timeline due to COVID-19.
 If you have any questions, please reach out to firstname.lastname@example.org.

-Please see below for further grant information and application instructions (a link to the application can be found above).
+Please see below for further grant information and application instructions.
 Please use a separate form for each grant request.

 Restricted Grants Available

 Various Foundation donors have provided funding for grants meeting the stipulations set by the donor.
 These grant stipulations are described below.
 Please note, it is not necessary to identify which grant you are applying for on your application.
 When scoring grant applications, the committee takes into account whether the application qualifies based on the restrictions noted below, and awards the grants

 - Care Initiatives Grant - Donated by Care Initiatives in honor of Keith Hopkins.
 Grants totaling $1,000 per year are available for programs connecting students with the elderly.